 Nuanced interpretations, dynamic energy and a charismatic stage presence are hallmarks of Cuban conductor JESSICA ALTARRIBA.
 Praised for her communicative skills, impactful performances, and equally vested in both established and well-known repertoire and contemporary compositions, Altarriba currently serves as Assistant Conductor for the Utah Symphony|Utah Opera and is a Taki Alsop Fellowship Award Recipient (2024-2026).
-Altarriba is concurrently pursuing her Masters in Conducting at the Peabody Institute of John Hopkins University.
+Altarriba holds a Master of Music in Performance (Conducting) from the Peabody Institute of Johns Hopkins University, where he studied under the guidance of Marin Alsop.

-Recent engagements included Utah Symphony the Mozarteumorchester Salzburg, New Jersey Symphony, Peabody Symphony Orchestra, NOI Institute, the National Seminario Orchestra-Ravinia, Baltimore Symphony Orchestra, Peabody Symphony Orchestra, and Lüneburg Symphoniker, Germany.
+Recent engagements included Guest Conductor at YOLA Festival in California, collaborating with LA Phil Artistic Director, Gustavo Dudamel, Utah symphony as Conductor of the Deer Valley Music Festival Chamber Serie and Full Symphony Serie, Symphony the Mozarteumorchester Salzburg, New Jersey Symphony, Peabody Symphony Orchestra, NOI Institute, the National Seminario Orchestra-Ravinia, Baltimore Symphony Orchestra, Peabody Symphony Orchestra, and Lüneburg Symphoniker, Germany.
 Altaribba has also guested with Spain’s Malaga Camerata, Virtuous Mediterrani Orchestra, Lüneburg Symphoniker in Germany and professional Symphony Orchestras in Cuba such as Holguín Symphony Orchestra, Camagüey Symphony Orchestra, Youth Symphony E.Salas, Philharmonic of the University of Arts, Chamber Orchestra National School of Art, Eastern Symphony Orchestra, Amadeo Roldán Orchestra, Lyceum Mozartiano Orchestra and Chamber Orchestra of University of Arts, and Esteban Salas Symphony Orchestra.
 Of note is her performance with Havana-Martin Camerata, where she conducted incidental music for the national premiere of Phantom of the Opera.
 Altaribba’s festival credits include the NOI Festival and Ravinia Festival in US.

 Jessica Altarriba recently served as New Jersey Symphony’s first-ever Colton Conducting Fellow (2023–24 season), and is an alum of Chicago Sinfonietta’s Freeman Conducting Fellowship.
 She also served as Music Director of the University of Arts Band, and the Eastern Symphony Orchestra in Santiago de Cuba, Cuba.
 While living in Cuba, she was member of Festival a Tempo con Caturla, JazzPlaza, Contemporary Music Festival, Mozart Habana Festival, and the Arts Festival, where she was awarded 1st prize for Young Conductors.